-Before you go online and download the first external hard drive data recovery tool you come across, pause for a minute and let us explain some of the most common causes of hard drive failure to help you successfully solve the underlying issue.
+Before you go online and download the first data recovery tool you come across pause for a minute and let us explain some of the most common causes of hard drive failure to help you successfully solve the underlying issue.

-By using a wrong hard drive recovery tool, you could make your problem worse and lose any chance to recover your data.
-But before we get to the most common causes of hard drive failure, we first need to touch upon how hard drives work.
+By using the wrong hard drive recovery tool, you could make your problem worse and lose any chance to recover your data.
+But before we get to the most common causes of a hard drive failure, we first need to touch upon how hard drives work.

 How Do Hard Drives Work?

 Inside every external hard drive is an assortment of sensitive components that record data as a magnetic pattern formed by groups of magnetized metal grains.
 These grains cover circular platters that spin at 7,200 rpm, at least on consumer drives.
 Each platter has its own reading head, which hovers several nanometers above the platter’s surface, writing converting strings of bits onto the disk using electrical current fed through an electromagnet.

 Attached to the bottom of the hard drive is a circuit board, which houses the main controller chip as well as many other electronic components that control the operation of the headers.
 One of these electronic components is a small memory chip that stores the firmware, which is permanent software that provides the necessary instructions for how the hard drive communicates with the other computer hardware.

 Diagnosing Common Types of Hard Drive Failure

 Hard drive failures can be categorized into two broad categories: software failures and hardware failures.

 Software data loss is most commonly caused by badly written software applications or unfortunate user errors.
 Every day, important files are lost because someone decided to empty the Recycle Bin without first checking whether it doesn’t contain something important.